schtauffen/mithril-random-gif/README.md

 # silverback

-A webpack starter for personal use
+A webpack/cycle starter for personal use